Ultra-low-frequency gravitational waves from individual supermassive black hole binaries as standard sirens: Detection of individual SMBHBs

-GW signals are detected in the timing residuals of MSPs by removing model-predicted ToAs from the observational ToA data.
-The timing residuals induced by a single GW source, measured at time $t$ on the Earth, can be written as
+GW signals are detected in the timing residuals of MSPs by subtracting model-predicted ToAs from the observed ToA data.
+The timing residuals induced by a single GW source, measured at time $t$ on the Earth, can be expressed as